A First-Order Approach To Accelerated Value Iteration: Accelerated and Momentum for affine operators: the case of Value Computation.

 \subsection{Analysis of Accelerated Value Computation.}

-In this section we provide a theoretical convergence rate for Algorithm \ref{alg:AVC} and investigate its numerical performance.
+In this section we provide a theoretical convergence rate for Algorithm \ref{alg:AVC} for some specific MDP instances.

-\subsubsection{Convergence rate.}
+\subsubsection{Convergence rate}

-Consider an MDP and a policy $\pi$.
-Recall that a classical fixed point iteration scheme such as Algorithm \ref{alg:VC} converges as $O(\lambda^{s})$ after $s$ iterations.
-We show that Algorithm \ref{alg:AVC} returns the value vector $\bm{v}^{\pi}$ significantly faster, if the Markov chain defined by the policy $\pi$ is irreducible and reversible (see Definition \ref{def:reversible}).
-The irreducibility condition is very general and to ensures that the Markov chain has a unique stationary distribution.
-The reversibility assumption is a fairly common assumption in the MDP literature, particularly for applications to Reinforcement Learning (\cite{revers-1}, \cite{revers-2}), Markov Chain Monte Carlo methods (\cite{revers-3}, \cite{revers-4}), queuing control (\cite{queue-1}, \cite{queue-2}, \cite{queue-3}) and random walks on graph (\cite{revers-book}, \cite{rd-walk-1}, \cite{rd-walk-2}).
-In particular, we have the following theorem.
+Consider an MDP instance and a policy $\pi$.
+We will show that Algorithm \ref{alg:AVC} returns the value function $\bm{v}^{\pi}$ significantly faster than \ref{alg:VC}, if the Markov chain defined by the policy $\pi$ is irreducible and reversible (see Definition \ref{def:reversible}).
+The irreducibility condition is very general and to ensure that the Markov chain has a unique stationary distribution. {The reversibility assumption has appeared in some applications of Reinforcement Learning~\citep{garnet-1,revers-2}, although it is more widespread in Markov Chain Monte Carlo methods \citep{revers-3} and random walks on graph \citep{rd-walk-1,bremaud2013markov}. }